Encrypt-S/navd/btcjson/README.md

 (http://godoc.org/github.com/aguycalled/navd/btcjson)

-Package btcjson implements concrete types for marshalling to and from the bitcoin JSON-RPC API.
+Package btcjson implements concrete types for marshalling to and from the navcoin JSON-RPC API.
 A comprehensive suite of tests is provided to ensure proper functionality.

-Although this package was primarily written for the btcsuite, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from bitcoin JSON-RPC requests and responses.
+Although this package was primarily written for the btcsuite, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from navcoin JSON-RPC requests and responses.

 Note that although it's possible to use this package directly to implement an RPC client, it is not recommended since it is only intended as an infrastructure